Anton Velkov

 Anton Kostadinov Velkov (born 15 July 1968) is a Bulgarian football manager and former player.

 Career

 Born in Sofia, Velkov played in his career for Lokomotiv Sofia, USA football club Virginia Beach Mariners and German SC Paderborn.

-Velkov started his coaching career in 2007 as assistant manager to Stefan Grozdanov in Lokomotiv Sofia.
+Velkov started his coaching career in 2007 as assistant manager to Stefan Grozdanov in Lokomotiv Sofia, later serving as the club's head coach from 2015 to 2016.